baller01/Home_Sales/README.md

 This repository contains code that performs analysis on a dataset of home sales using Apache Spark SQL.

-## Prerequisites

-- Apache Spark 3.4.0
-- Java 11

-## Usage

-The code performs various Spark SQL operations on a dataset of home sales.
+## The code performs various Spark SQL operations on a dataset of home sales.
 It includes the following functionality:

 - Reading a CSV file from an AWS S3 bucket into a DataFrame.
 - Creating temporary views of the DataFrame.